MichaelFish199/FlappyBird-ReinforcmentLearning/README.md

 # FlappyBird-ReinforcmentLearning
-Creating agent that can play FlappyBird in browser using DQN algorythm from StableBaselines3.
+Creating agent that can play FlappyBird in browser using DQN algorythm.

 Links to the games with no ads:
 - very easy environment: https://scratch.mit.edu/projects/40001012/fullscreen/